saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| OPTIONAL | STRING |</small></p>

 :::caution
-Effective with Sauce Connect Proxy version 4.7.0, `--tunnel-capath` was deprecated.
+Effective with Sauce Connect Proxy version 4.7.0, `--tunnel-capath` has been deprecated.
 :::
 __Description__: Directory of CA certificates to use for verifying tunnel connections.<br/>
 __Shorthand__: n/a